zampat/neteye4/itoa/aix/README.md

 The aim is to synchronize all performance datafiles to neteye via scp.
 For this the AIX system has to be trusted on NetEye.

 1. Create a user on NetEye
-2. Generate ssh key for this user
+2. Generate ssh key for this user on NetEye:
 ```
 # useradd -d /var/log/njmon njmon
 # su - njmon